-- Ensuring vulnerable children get early help before problems escalate and providing more robust interventions, such as child protection where needed - Identify and assess child's needs in a timely manner as problems emerge - Make appropriate referrals where children may be in need of protection or there are child protection concerns and understand the process of making a Children and Family Hub Enquiry - Sharing information and working in an integrated way to ensure a coordinated response from agencies to support families and meet the child's needs - Ensuring children are taught strategies to keep themselves safe online - Understanding that the welfare of the child is paramount (The United Nations Convention on the Rights of the Child) - Maintain an attitude of "it could happen here" - Understanding that children have the right to feel safe and secure. - Knowing that it is the responsibility of all adults to have a child-centred approach to safeguard and promote the welfare of all children and young people - Understanding that providing early help is more effective in promoting the welfare of children than reacting later.
-Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years - All those working with children and young people have a responsibility to promote inter-agency cooperation to promote the welfare of children - Knowing that this responsibility extends to a duty of care for those adults employed, commissioned or contracted to work with pupils - Understanding that adults who work with children are responsible for their own actions and behaviour and should avoid any conduct that could lead any reasonable person to question their motivation and intentions
+- Identify and assess child's needs in a timely manner as problems emerge - Make appropriate referrals where children may be in need of protection or there are child protection concerns and understand the process of making a Children and Family Hub Enquiry - Sharing information and working in an integrated way to ensure a coordinated response from agencies to support families and meet the child's needs - Ensuring children are taught strategies to keep themselves safe online - Understanding that the welfare of the child is paramount (The United Nations Convention on the Rights of the Child) - Maintain an attitude of "it could happen here"

-- Knowing that adults should work and be seen to work in an open and transparent way - Understanding that the same professional standards should always be applied regardless of culture, disability, gender, language, racial origin, religious beliefs, personal beliefs and/or sexual identity - Ensuring that adults continually monitor and review their practice and follow the guidance contained in this document
+- Understanding that children have the right to feel safe and secure. - Knowing that it is the responsibility of all adults to have a child-centred approach to safeguard and promote the welfare of all children and young people - Understanding that providing early help is more effective in promoting the welfare of children than reacting later.
+Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years.
+Early help includes a child who frequently goes missing from education, home or care, has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit and/or has a parent or carer in custody or is affected by parental offending. - All those working with children and young people have a responsibility to promote inter-agency cooperation to promote the welfare of children - Knowing that this responsibility extends to a duty of care for those adults employed, commissioned or contracted to work with pupils - Understanding that adults who work with children are responsible for their own actions and behaviour and should avoid any conduct that could lead any reasonable person to question their motivation and intentions - Knowing that adults should work and be seen to work in an open and transparent way - Understanding that the same professional standards should always be applied regardless of culture, disability, gender, language, racial origin, religious beliefs, personal beliefs and/or sexual identity - Ensuring that adults continually monitor and review their practice and follow the guidance contained in this document